alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 Here, `asyncio.gather()` is used to schedule multiple coroutines at once.
 The event loop will start all three, and whenever one is blocked waiting on I/O, another can run.
 The results come back as a list.

-This is Python’s way of implementing “fake” multithreading at the code level.
-It’s not real OS-level threading, but it’s often just what you need for highly concurrent, I/O-bound programs like LLM agent frameworks.
+This is Python's way of implementing "fake" multithreading at the code level.
+It's not real OS-level threading, but it's often just what you need for highly concurrent, I/O-bound programs like LLM agent frameworks.

 ---